joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 One noticeable difference we found in our testing - was that it opened for us using our account.

-After some digging, we discovered that the user had gone to another branch office site and used a different monitor setup and IMS Payroll was out of drawing range, usually windows would be able to snap this back into view however, after doing a comparison of the registry keys for our user vs the user who had the issue we discovered that IMS Payroll sets the location in the registry.
+After some discovery, we discovered that the user had gone to another branch office site and used a different monitor setup, and IMS Payroll was out of drawing range. usually, windows would be able to snap this back into view; however, after comparing the registry keys for our user vs the user who had the issue, we discovered that IMS Payroll sets the location in the user registry.

+* Registry Key location: **Computer\\HKEY_CURRENT_USER\\IMS Payroll Partner\\Layout**

+In our case, the settings were as followed:

+    Windows Registry Editor Version 5.00

+    [HKEY_CURRENT_USER\IMS Payroll Partner\Layout]
+    "Left"="684"
+    "Top"="310"
+    "Height"="713"
+    "Width"="1127"
+    "StatusBar"="1"
+    "ActiveHelp"="0"
+    "EmployeePage"="0"
+    "PayrollPage"="5"
+    "CompanyPage"="1"
+    "SkipWelcome"="1"
+    "SkinName"="lfUltraFlat"
+    "LastPage"="6"

+For the users who couldn't see IMS Payroll, their settings looked more like this:

+    Windows Registry Editor Version 5.00

+    [HKEY_CURRENT_USER\IMS Payroll Partner\Layout]
+    "Left"="-1444"
+    "Top"="310"
+    "Height"="713"
+    "Width"="1127"
+    "StatusBar"="1"
+    "ActiveHelp"="0"
+    "EmployeePage"="0"
+    "PayrollPage"="5"
+    "CompanyPage"="1"
+    "SkipWelcome"="1"
+    "SkinName"="lfUltraFlat"
+    "LastPage"="6"

+The difference being the Left entry had moved the Window too far left out of view.